 To help buildings become more energy-efficient, ING Real Estate Finance introduced the ING Energy Robot in June.
-The next step on from the digital online sustainability scan tool launched in 2016, the Energy Robot can identify up to 15 percent of energy-saving opportunities.
-It uses algorithms linked to a 'smart' energy meter to detect when energy is being wasted in a building (e.g. lights left on after hours).
-With some 30,000 buildings in our Dutch Real Estate Finance portfolio, this could save up to €30 million in energy costs and 92,000 tonnes of CO2 emissions annually in the Netherlands alone.
+Using algorithms linked to a 'smart' energy meter, it can detect when energy is being wasted in a building (e.g. lights left on after hours) and identify up to 15 percent of energy-saving opportunities.
+With some 30,000 buildings in our Dutch Real Estate Finance portfolio, this could save up to \leq 30 million in energy costs and 92,000 tonnes of CO2 emissions annually in the Netherlands alone.
+The ING Energy Robot is the next step following on from the digital online sustainability scan tool launched in 2016.